trianglesis/BMC_TPL_IDE/README.md

       - Set if you want to import patterns only imported in current opened pattern from -full_path.
 No recursive imports will run.
 If file is not a .tplpre - this option will be ignored.
     - *-r_imp*
       - Set if you want to import all patterns in recursive mode and upload this package on ADDM.Better use on clear TKN.If file is not a .tplpre - this option will be ignored.
     - *-T*
       - Run validation process after scan is finished.This will use set of queries to grab everything from scan and build SI models.si_type will be gathered from pattern blocks and used to compose search query.model file will be saved into developers folder: /usr/tideway/TKU/models

 ### Set your settings or use preconfigured ones.

 - How to use Pattern upload:

         This is not recommended now - I working on new logic which should'n use root for any operation.

 - How to allow ADDM root so SSH?

-Go to vi /etc/ssh/sshd_config and change the option to yes PermitRootLogin yes uncomment port 22 comment line ‘AllowUsers’ restart ‘service sshd restart’
+Go to vi /etc/ssh/sshd_config and change the options:

+    PermitRootLogin yes
+    uncomment port 22
+    comment line ‘AllowUsers’
+    restart ‘service sshd restart’

+## Issues and requests:
+Please add issues and requests here: [issues](https://github.com/triaglesis/BMC_TPL_IDE/issues)

 # NOTE: